Awakening & Deepening:

 - Say What You Mean, a mindful approach to nonviolent communication, by Oren Jay Sofer.
 We will read selected sections, particularly during the last half of the course.

 Thursday, September 23 – December 16.

 The course began Sept.
 23, and is now closed.
-It will be offered again in January.
+This course or a similar one will be offered again in 2022.

 - Meets the 1st and 3rd Thursdays of the month, 2:00-3:30pm, ET.